philipwalton/blog/articles/2012-11-16-css-architecture.md

 These examples above are not reusable at all.
 Since the selector is pointing to a very particular place in the markup, how could another component with a different HTML structure reuse those styles?
 Taking the first selector (the dropdown) as an example, what if a similar looking dropdown were needed on a different page and it wasn't inside of the `#main-nav` element?
 You'd have to recreate the entire style.

 These selectors are also very unpredictable if the HTML needs to change.
-Imagine that a devloper wanted to change the `<div>` in the third example to the HTML5 `<section>` tag, the whole rule would break.
+Imagine that a developer wanted to change the `<div>` in the third example to the HTML5 `<section>` tag, the whole rule would break.

 Finally, since these selectors only work when the HTML remains constant, they're by definition not maintainable or scalable.